Castle Coalition

 In 2005, the Supreme Court issued its decision in Kelo v.
 City of New London.
 Although the decision allowed for a more expansive view of the public use clause in the Fifth Amendment of the Constitution the decision also states, "Nothing in our opinion precludes any State from placing further restrictions on its exercise of the takings power."
 In response to the decision, the Castle Coalition expanded its focus to include the reform of state and local eminent domain laws.

 In June 2005, they launched a $3 million Hands Off My Home campaign, calling it "an aggressive initiative to effect significant and substantial reforms of state and local eminent domain laws."
 Two years after the beginning of the Hands Off My Home campaign, they published the 50 State Report Card to provide the results of the campaign.
 By June 2007, 21 states had enacted substantive eminent domain reform and another 21 states had increased eminent domain protections but not nearly enough to prevent takings allowed by the Kelo decision.
 Eight states had not passed any legislation reforming their eminent domain laws.

 The Castle Coalition provides model legislative language for eminent domain reform, stricter blight statutes and state constitutional amendments.
 The Castle Coalition also has several publications documenting the extent and nature of eminent domain abuse across the United States.

-The Castle Coalition also brings activists together for a national conference annually and teaches home and small business owners how to protect themselves and stand up to the over-reaching governments and developers who seek to use eminent domain to take private property for their own gain.
+The Castle Coalition also brings activists together for a national conference annually and teaches home and small business owners how to protect themselves against eminent domain.